 This is an enormous tax savings and if this person is in the 28% tax bracket they will save $24,000 * .28 =$6720 in income tax.

 It’s for this reason that MCCs are very popular.
 Applying for them does require additional documentation and time and requires fees.
-In DC expect to pay additional fees of about $1,350-$2,225.
-In MD the additional fees are $800-$1,800.
+In DC expect to pay additional fees of about $950-$1,950.
 In VA there is no cost to the MCC if financing through the VHDA loan program, or it’s $1,000 if you are getting a loan not through the program.

-You will need to document that your household income doesn’t exceed the program income caps (In DC it’s $140,640 for 1-2 family members or $164,080 for 3+) and in MD it varies by county, and in VA here are the caps.
+You will need to document that your household income doesn’t exceed the program income caps (In DC it’s $151,200 for 1-2 family members or $176,400 for 3+), and in VA here are the caps.

-To calculate your MCC savings, ask me to forward you an excel spreadsheet which is an easy calculator.
-Maryland has an annual savings cap of $2,000.
-DC and VA have no cap.
+To calculate your MCC savings, if you are also already pre-approved, ask me to forward you an excel spreadsheet which is an easy calculator.

 In all 3 jurisdictions you can claim the MCC for as long as you have the mortgage from the purchase, and you continue to live in the property.
-In Maryland, you can get your MCC re-issued if we submit the needed documentation to the state in connection simultaneously with your refinance.
-In DC & Virginia, you cannot get your MCC re-issued.
+If you refinance your mortgage, you lose the MCC.

 Questions?
 Reach out to me at [email protected] or 240 479 7658